SolaceLabs/solace-integration-guides/docs/_guides/flink-streaming-2-10.md

 #### Setting up Solace JNDI References

-To enable the JMS clients to connect and look up the Queue destination required by Flink, there are two JNDI objects required on the Solace appliance:
+To enable the JMS clients to connect and look up the Queue destination required by Flink, there are two JNDI objects required on the Solace Message Router:

 * A connection factory: JNDI/CF/flink
 * A queue destination: JNDI/Q/receive